 5. Not Collecting Email Addresses From The Very Beginning

-An often overlooked mistake is not having a call-to-action for your readers from the get-go.
+An often-overlooked mistake is not having a call-to-action for your readers from the get-go.
 Even more neglected is the collection of email addresses from your readers.
 If you do not have their email addresses, how would you keep them updated on the new content you generate?
 Also, should it happen that they navigate away from your blog, you will not have another chance to entice them back.
 Thus, it is one blogging mistake that you need to rectify ASAP.
-Plus, there are email hosting options available that you can try to boosts lead generation.
+Plus, there are email hosting in India options available that you can try to boosts lead generation.

 7. Doing Everything Alone